rynldtbuen/cumulus-evpn-vxlan-ansible/README.md

       "spine02:swp23 -- border01:swp24",
       "spine02:swp24 -- border02:swp24",
       ```
-      The script will look for number for hosts if it found a `ansible_group` in the link format, then it automatically increament the starting port base on how many hosts has link to.
+      The script will look for number of hosts if it found a `ansible_group` in the link format, then it automatically increament the starting port base on how many hosts has link to.

       More examples:
       ```
+      # Define a group link
+      # Link "spine:swp23 -- border:swp23" will generate a list of individual host links of:
+      "spine01:swp23 -- border01:swp23",
+      "spine01:swp24 -- border02:swp23",
+      "spine02:swp23 -- border01:swp24",
+      "spine02:swp24 -- border02:swp24"

-      # Define a combination of automatic and spicific link
+      # Define a combination of group and host link
-      # Link "spine:swp10 -- leaf05:swp15" will generate a list of links of:
+      # Link "spine:swp10 -- leaf05:swp15" will generate a list of individual host links of:
       "spine01:swp10 -- leaf05:swp15",
       "spine02:swp10 -- leaf05:swp16"

-      # Define a specific link
+      # Define a host link
-      # Link 'spine01:swp20 -- leaf06:swp20' will generate a list of links of:
+      # Link 'spine01:swp20 -- leaf06:swp20' will generate a list of individual host links of:
       "spine01:swp20 -- leaf06:swp20"
       ```